-Forestry England are part of The Forestry Commission and manages the public forest estate in England and all the associated commercial and business interests.
-The 254,000 hectare estate is the single largest landholding in the Country, comprising over 1,500 separate properties including some of the finest woodlands forest and open land in England, a wide range of housing and commercial property, and a variety recreation/leisure businesses.
+Forestry England are part of the Forestry Commission and manages the nation’s forests and all the associated commercial and business interests.
+We care for more land and trees than any other organisation in England.
+We manage over 1,500 forests including some of the finest woodlands and open land in England, a wide range of housing and commercial property, and a variety recreation/leisure businesses.

-We are looking for an outgoing, professional and enthusiastic person to join our two year graduate programme for 2019, with one eye on becoming a senior leader in the organisation.
+We are looking for an outgoing, professional and enthusiastic person to join our two-year graduate leadership programme for 2021, with one eye on becoming a senior leader in the organisation.

-What will you do on our graduate programme?
+What will you do on our graduate leadership programme?

-This is a permanent appointment starting with a two year programme that will give you varied, stimulating and challenging work.
-It is a great opportunity to learn more about the public forest estate in England and all that is associated with the commercial interests.
+This is a permanent appointment starting with a two-year programme that will give you varied, stimulating and challenging work.
+It is a great opportunity to learn more about England’s forests and all that is associated with the commercial interests.

-You will work in an operational forestry environment (at managerial level) so you will need to quickly learn a wide range of forestry terms, skills and knowledge that will help you manage tasks from fencing, planting and felling operations to community consultations and staff management.
+You will work in an operational forestry environment (at managerial level) so you will need to learn a wide range of forestry terms, skills and knowledge that will help you manage tasks from fencing, planting and felling operations to community consultations and staff management.

 You could be working outdoors for around 40-60% of your time.
 However, there will also be periods that are more indoor based and involve managing small to medium sized projects effectively and efficiently in a supervised situation to ensure we deliver in time and on budget.
 You could be involved in writing a policy document on a subject such as recreation facility management, pests and diseases, sustainable forest management or community development.

 For more information on the graduate leadership programme please visit the Forestry England website.

 Eliza (current 2nd year Graduate Trainee, working within the National Operations team):